Luisfeliz3/read-me-generator/new/README.md

 <h1 align="center">Teleporting App</h1>

 ## Description
-An app that teleports you to another dimension
+An app that teleports you to a nother dimesion
 ## Table of Contents
 - [Description](#description)
 - [Installation](#installation)